 Thanks to a CRM’s workflow automation features, you can set up triggers that will carry out a series of actions whenever a specific event occurs.
 Thus, minimizing the need for human involvement.

-For example, if a regular customer reaches out to inquire about an investment opportunity, but your team needs time to conduct a reliable assessment, automated emails can be created to keep him updated.
-That way, even if the financial advisory team takes some time to get back with a response, the client knows that he hasn’t been forgotten.
+For example, if a regular customer reaches out to inquire about an investment opportunity, but your team needs time to conduct a reliable assessment, automated emails can be created to keep them updated.
+That way, even if the financial advisory team takes some time to get back with a response, the clients know that they haven’t been forgotten.

 Marketing Campaign Administration